 • Investigating every disagreement

 Tedious?
 Yes.
 Expensive?
 Definitely.
-But it was the only reliable way to calibrate whether my evals were testing the right things.
+But it's the most reliable way to calibrate whether evals are testing the right things.

 The Measurement Theory Connection